punithmadaiahkumar/try-django/README.md

 + push you commit:		`git push <ur branch>` (if u have a specified branch add that or, use main or master to push)
 + to check log:		`git log`

+### Enabling JSON1 extension on SQLite
+As of Python 3.9, the official Python installer on Windows already includes the JSON1 extension by default.
+If you're using an earlier version of Python or unofficial installers, you can do the following:
++ Download the [precompiled DLL](https://www.sqlite.org/download.html) that matches your Python installation (32-bit or 64-bit).
++ Locate your Python installation.
+By default, it should be in %localappdata%\Programs\Python\PythonXX, where XX is the Python version.
+For example, it's located in C:\Users\<username>\AppData\Local\Programs\Python\Python37.
+If you added Python installation directory to your PATH environment variable, you can run the command where python on a command prompt to locate it.
++ Enter the DLLs directory in your Python installation.
++ Rename (or delete) `sqlite3.dll` inside the `DLLs` directory.
++ Extract `sqlite3.dll` from the downloaded DLL archive and put it in the `DLLs` directory.
++ Now, the JSON1 extension should be ready to be used in Python and Django.

 ### To execute the project: